xizon/Uix-Page-Builder/README.md

 = Features =

+* Support Custom Post Types to create a portfolio list in WordPress.
+(Require the WP plugin [Uix Products](https://wordpress.org/plugins/uix-products/))
-* You can switch between "Visual Builder" and "Default Editor" modes at any time.
+* You can switch between <strong>"Visual Builder"</strong> and <strong>"Default Editor"</strong> modes at any time on the Pages Add New/Edit Screen.
 * Support to choose multiple default templates you want.
 * Support to save custom templates and export templates.
 * Support a key to add anchor links based Uix Page Builder to your navigation.
 Visit the Menus page (Appearance &laquo; Menus), choose items like "Uix Page Builder Anchor Links", from the left column to add to the menu.